It turns out that money can buy happiness—as long as you don’t spend it on yourself. How so?

 This holiday season, the average shopper is buying gifts for 14 people, and it’s no secret that trying to figure out what to get everyone can lead to stress.
 But oftentimes, this stress can reach a point where it outweighs any of the ‘feel-good’ benefits otherwise offered by the act of giving.

 To help ease this stress and potentially bring more joy to your holiday gifting experience, here are four easy steps to determine the perfect gift for anyone.

 Step 1: Write Down Their Hobbies and Interests

 Ask yourself, “What do they do with their free time?”
 Are they a fan of DIY crafts or are they more likely to be found sipping chardonnay while reading this week’s best seller?
 It’s old hat, but spending two minutes writing down a list that includes:

-- What your giftee loves to do in their free time.
+- What the recipient loves to do in their free time.

 Don’t know the answers to those questions?
 It’s time to do some internet stalking (of the safe kind).

-Additionally, if they have a Pinterest account, that's a gold mine of all their tastes and anything they could possibly desire.
+Additionally, if they have a Pinterest account, it can be a goldmine for learning about all their tastes and the kinds of gifts they might like to receive.

-A quick pro-tip: When you’re making your list, try to write down not only what they like, but why they like—understanding their motivation for liking certain items will be useful insight further in step three.
+When making your list, try writing down not only what they like, but why they like it—understanding their motivation for liking certain items will be useful insight further in step three.